 The medical school interview is an experience which you will most likely not forget.
 It can be a defining morning or afternoon which determines your entry to medical school.
-It also marks the first time during your application to medical school where you are out of your comfort zone.
+It also marks the first time during your application to medical school where you are truly out of your comfort zone but it certainly can be prepared for.
 This is because you can control how to prepare your personal statement and for preparatory examinations, such as the UCAT and BMAT.

 There are moments in an interview where a question may catch you off guard, or you may be in danger of waffling your answer where a concise sentence or two would have done the trick.
-Whilst practice is important to help prevent these situations, if you do find yourself in this situation during the interview it can be helpful to have some go-to phrases which you can say with conviction to help you get back on track.
+Whilst practice is important to help prevent these situations, if you do find yourself in this situation during the interview, it can be helpful to have some go-to phrases which you can say with conviction to help you get back on track.

-2. Summarise your work experience
+2. Medical work experience

 Whilst you may have kept a log of your work experience and clinical exposure prior to your interview, you will likely not have the time to go into each area in detail.
 Prior to your interview, go through your log and highlight key instances which you want to convey to your interviewers just in case a work experience question arises.

-3. Have some relaxation techniques ready
+3. relaxation techniques

 Medical school interviews are a stressful experience for every applicant but this is to be expected.
 What is important is how you deal with this stress.
 There are different types of techniques you can use prior to entering your interview room, such as controlled breathing or those such as a mantra, where you repeat the same word over and over to block interfering thoughts.

-4. Beware of your body language
+4. body language

 5. Watch yourself